woheller69/AltimeterView/README.md

 Using the methods above requires you to calculate the corresponding angles for each time value.

-To use exact time values, use the following methods:
+To use exact altitude values, use the following methods:

-`setTime(int hour, int minute, int second)` or `setTime(int hour, int munute, int second, int millis)`

-Using the millisecond parameter allows for the second hand to turn more smoothly as opposed to traditional analog clock "ticking" behavior.
+`setAltitude(double altitude)`

 Similar to the XML attributes, you can also provide custom drawables to use with the analog clock: